-[system/syslog/server_address] computer you are using to run the Syslog server (e.g., Wireshark).
+Parameter Description Server IP Address or Host Name [system/syslog/server_address] The IP address (in dotted-decimal notation) of the computer you are using to run the Syslog server (e.g., Wireshark).
 The Syslog server is an application designed to collect the logs and error messages generated by the phone.
-The default I address is 0.0.0.0.
-Note: This parameter is applicable when Activate is set to Network or Boundary Server Port Defines the UDP port of the Syslog server.
+The default IP address is 0.0.0.0.
+Note: This parameter is applicable when Activate is set to Network or Both .
+Server Port [system/syslog/server_port] Defines the UDP port of the Syslog server.
 The valid range is 0 to 65,535.
 The default port is 514.
-Parameter Description [system/syslog/server_port] The valid range is 0 to 65,535.
-The default port is 514. (e.g., Wireshark).
-The Syslog server is an application designed to collect the logs and error messages generated by the phone.
-The default IP 514.
-Server Port Defines the UDP port of the Syslog server.
-Note: This parameter is applicable when Activate [system/syslog/server_port] The valid range is 0 to 65,535.
-The default port is 514. set to Network or Both .
-Note: This parameter is applicable when Activate is set to Network or Both .
-NoneEmergency • Error Emergency Warning
+Note: This parameter is applicable when Activate is set to Network or Both.